QuantConnect/lean-cli/README.md

   Run a Jupyter Lab environment locally using Docker.

 Options:
-  --port INTEGER     The port to run Jupyter Lab on  [default: 8888] --update           Pull the selected research environment version before starting it --version TEXT     The version of the research environment version to run (defaults to the latest installed version) --help             Show this message and exit.
+  --port INTEGER     The port to run Jupyter Lab on (defaults to 8888) --update           Pull the selected research environment version before starting it --version TEXT     The version of the research environment version to run (defaults to the latest installed version) --help             Show this message and exit.